leannemcabey/deck-of-cards-frontend/README.md

 # Deck of Cards

-Deck of Cards is an app to create a standard deck of cards and draw from cards at a time from that deck.
+Deck of Cards is an app to create a standard deck of cards and draw five cards at a time from that deck.

 This application utilizes a Rails backend API, which can be found [here](https://github.com/leannemcabey/deck-of-cards-backend).